 When they weren't touring, Randy Bachman and Burton Cummings would meet for songwriting sessions on Saturday mornings, and it was at one of these sessions that they completed the song.
 The band was still struggling at the time, and Cummings was still living with his mother, where these songwriting sessions took place.
 It turned out to be an enlivening songwriting environment, as the pair composed many of their early songs at Cummings' mother's piano.

 Randy Bachman had the original piano chords with an original title of "These Arms."
 Burton Cummings changed the title to "These Eyes" and added the middle eight.

 Jr. Walker and The All Stars also charted with a cover of this song in 1969.
-It went #16 pop, #3 R&B in the US. (thanks, Robin - Birmingham, AL)
+It went #16 pop, #3 R&B in the US.

-This was used in the 2007 movie Superbad where a high-school student sings it to appease a tough group of people who insist he's a singer.
+This song was used in scenes for the 2005 movie Stay.
+It was also used in the 2007 movie Superbad where a high-school student sings it to appease a tough group of people who insist he's a singer.